hut8labs/impermagit/README.txt

     from impermagit import fleeting_repo

     with fleeting_repo() as repo:
-        # there is not a git repo created in a temporary dir
+        # there is now a git repo created in a temporary dir
         # somewhere, allowing you to do things like:

         # add some files with some contents and commit them